Damounet/AngularCucumberTesting/cucumber/features/README.md

 ```

 The code above is written with Gherkin.
-This is basically a language which is used to write functionnal testing.
+This is a language which is used to write functionnal testing.
-Gherkin is really close to english speaking.
+Gherkin is close to english speaking.

 Gherkin works with keywords.
 These keywords start all the Gherkin's phrases.